 With many organisations now migrating to the 2015 standards, the question arises as to whether the traditional approach will continue to be acceptable.
 Examination of ISO 9001:2015 and/or ISO 14001:2015 clearly indicates that formal internal auditor training will be necessary.

-In this article, we list down 5 reasons why internal auditor training is a ‘must.’
-The first 3 arises directly from the standards themselves and the final 2 being concerned with maximising the benefits that can be achieved with best internal auditing practices.
+In this article, we list down 5 reasons that highlight the importance of audit training.
+The first 3 arise directly from the standards themselves and the final 2 being concerned with maximising the benefits that can be achieved with best internal auditing practices.

 Reason 1: Major Changes to ISO 9001 and ISO 14001